Veneer Stone Installation — DIY

 • Application location.
 Veneer stone creates an attractive focal or accent point almost anywhere in your house.
 Its range of layouts, detailing and overall hardiness also makes it suitable for indoor and outdoor application, from front-porch columns to redoing the face of a living-room fireplace.
 Wherever your eye craves a decorative and time-tested pop, veneer stone will shine.There is one thing to note, though.
 You might encounter a few extra steps depending on the base material you’ll be applying your quality stone veneer to.
 For example, installing veneer stone over exterior drywall or exterior wood walls must begin by placing a moisture barrier before your metal lath sheet.
 When installing veneer stone over exterior cement walls, concrete and masonry — internal or external — you’ll only need the metal lath.

 • Aesthetics.
 How do you want the finished product to look?
 Do you want thick stones, thin stones or a mix?
 Large or small cuts and trims, dark and lighter shades?
 Rounded, European-style stones or horizontal, contemporary stacks?
+What, if any, accessories do you plan to add?
 All must be mixed and matched ahead of time to create the visually engaging veneer-stone surface of your dreams.

 • Material type.
 You won’t be bored when it comes to selecting your stone material type.
 From full natural stone veneer cuts you mortar and place one by one to stone horizontal panels you lay in stacked sheets, you can be confident you’ll find a veneer material that matches your aesthetic and your comfort level.